K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 # <div id='24'> 5.
 Test

-The sample application is configured as REST service.
+The sample application is configured as a REST service.
 Mocha module was used for the REST Test.
-All the modules of package.json including mocha module should be installed to proceed with the test. (npm install)
+All the modules of package.json including the mocha module should be installed to proceed with the test. (npm install)

 ##### 1. Makefile
 - It is written to solve the inconvenience of accessing and executing the bin file every time.
 Available on Linux operating systems.